-A tattoo artist is a highly trained professional who creates pieces of permanent art on their client’s skin.
+A tattoo artist is a highly trained professional who creates permanent art on their client’s skin.
 This is done by injecting ink into the client’s dermis in an agreed-upon design.
-It is the role of the artist to ensure that they work closely with their client, using their professional judgment on the size, placement, color and the overall design desired by their client.
+It is the role of the artist to ensure that they work closely with their client, using their professional judgment on the size, placement, color and the overall design desired.
 Often, a tattoo artist will specialize in a certain artistic style, such as traditional tattooing or Japanese art.
 Tattoo artists must also uphold the highest respect towards safety and hygiene, as the spread of infection is high within this line of work.

 Requirements for a Tattoo Artist